 Can I change my mind?

 And if you think the degree you’re enrolled in isn’t for you after all, that’s also fine.
 You are never trapped in what you originally chose.
 You might choose to sidestep, for example, from engineering technology to engineering.
-Or you might do a complete 180 and decide psychology isn’t for you and change to conservation instead.
+Or you might do a complete 180 and decide psychology isn’t for you and change to wildlife conservation instead.

 What to do if you’ve decided to change course